bacchilega/bacchilega/README.md

 I do what I need -Developer
 ----------------

-Currently I am the CEO and Co-Founder of MedAdmission and EducationTwo.
-I dream to develope free Open-Source scripts in my boat.
+I dream of developing algorithms in my boat

 * 🌍  I'm based in Imola 🏎
 * ✉️  You can contact me at [lfbacchilega@gmail.com](mailto:lfbacchilega@gmail.com)